ntncmch/influenzanet/README.md

 ## Installation

-Until a stable version of influenzanet is made available on CRAN, the easiest way to install the development version is using the `devtools` package:
+Until a stable version of influenzanet is made available on CRAN, the easiest way to install the development version is to use the `devtools` package:

     # install.packages("devtools")
     library(devtools)